 An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 “Transplant is a very rewarding specialty.
-It’s complex, it’s complicated, it’s intense, and it’s exciting.
-You have an opportunity to make such an impact in people’s lives.
-It’s really amazing to be part of that.”
+It’s complex, it’s complicated, it’s intense, and it’s exciting.”

-Dr. Deonna Moore, Associate Nursing Officer, Transplant Patient Care Center and Vanderbilt Lung Institute, Vanderbilt University Medical Center (VUMC)
+Dr. Deonna Taylor, Associate Nursing Officer, Transplant Patient Care Center and Vanderbilt Lung Institute, Vanderbilt University Medical Center (VUMC)

 The first successful kidney transplant was performed in 1954, signaling a new era in medical practice.
-Today, transplants of kidneys, lungs, hearts, livers, and pancreata are all considered routine procedures.
-Alongside the development of immunosuppressant drugs and an increasing number of donors, more and more patients are able to live longer, healthier lives: 2021 set the record for the most organ transplants in the United States.
+In 2024, there were 48,149 organ transplants performed in the US, setting a new record.
+Alongside the development of immunosuppressant drugs and an increasing number of donors, more and more patients are able to live longer, healthier lives.

-This year, Transplant Nurses Week takes place from April 22-29, 2024.
+This year, Transplant Nurses Week takes place April 21-28, 2025.
 It’s a time to raise awareness around the unique contributions that transplant nurses make in the lives of the people with whom they work, especially their patients.

 To get a look at the life of a transplant NP, and what issues are most relevant in transplant nursing, read on.

-Meet the Experts: Deonna Moore, PhD & Kaitlyn Chapin, MSN
+Meet the Experts: Deonna Taylor, PhD & Kaitlyn Chapin, MSN

-Dr. Deonna Moore is the associate nursing officer at the Transplant Patient Care Center and Vanderbilt Lung Institute located in the Vanderbilt University Medical Center (VUMC).
+Dr. Deonna Taylor is associate vice president and associate chief nursing officer (Ambulatory Division Nursing) at Vanderbilt University Medical Center (VUMC).
+From 2020 to 2024, she served as associate nursing officer at Vanderbilt Transplant Center and Vanderbilt Lung Institute.
 She received both her MSN and her PhD in nursing science and health services research from Vanderbilt University.

-Over an 19-year career with VUMC, Dr. Moore has served as a case manager, assistant manager, and lead nurse practitioner.
-Her research has been published and presented across the country.
-In 2017, Dr. Moore was named “Advanced Transplant Provider of the Year” by the American Society of Transplant Surgeons (ASTS).
+Dr. Taylor’s research has been published and presented across the country.
+In 2017, she was named “Advanced Transplant Provider of the Year” by the American Society of Transplant Surgeons (ASTS).

 Kaitlyn Chapin, MSN, AGNP-C